kataras/build-a-better-web-together/flashmessages.md

 // if the cookie doesn't exists the string is empty and the error is filled
 // after the request's life the value is removed GetFlash(key string) (value string, err error)

+// GetFlashes returns all the flash messages for available for this request GetFlashes() map[string]string
 ```

 Example